-After Teresa experienced a personal, life-altering event, she decided to dedicate her time and energy to helping others.
-She obtained a degree in Human Services Management from the University of Phoenix and started working with battered women, helping them break the cycle of abuse.
+After experiencing a personal, life-altering event, Teresa dedicated her time and energy to helping others.
+She obtained a degree in human services management from the University of Phoenix and started working with battered women to help them break the cycle of abuse.

-Teresa aims to minimize the stress her clients are experiencing, and her daily goal is to put a smile on the face of someone who is going through a difficult time.
-For Teresa, helping someone laugh, especially when they are finding it difficult to laugh under stressful circumstances, is extremely rewarding.
+Each day, Teresa finds joy and motivation in brightening others’ days.
+She aims to minimize the stress her clients are experiencing, and her daily goal is to put a smile on the face of someone going through a difficult time.
+For Teresa, helping someone laugh — especially when they find it difficult to smile — is extremely rewarding.
 These small acts of compassion all add up to a positive experience for her clients.